 In a large bowl, combine baby bok choy, scallions, and crunchy mix.
 Drizzle salad dressing over the top and toss until uniformly combined.
 Serve at room temperature.

+Sesame seeds: Raw or toasted; take your pick.
+To toast sesame seeds, in a medium skillet over medium heat, heat the sesame seeds until golden brown and fragrant, stirring occasionally, about 3 to 5 minutes.
 Remove from heat and immediately transfer to a plate to cool completely.
 Store in an airtight container in the pantry for 6 months or freezer storage bag in the freezer for up to 1 year.

 Ramen noodles: Dry, raw ramen noodles, right out of the package.
 And no, you don't need the seasoning packet for this recipe (but see FAQs for ideas on what to do with it).

 Sliced almonds: I like the blanched, skinless sliced kind, but skin-on almonds or slivered almonds are fine, too.

 Baby bok choy: Usually found sold in big bags at Asian markets.
 Use mature bok choy (Chinese cabbage) or Napa cabbage instead.
 Cut and clean bok choy just like you would celery: Trim off and discard the end of the bulb and separate the stalks.
 Rinse the stalks in cool water, carefully brushing away any sand or dirt on the leaves.
 Use the bok choy, both the leaves and the stems, right away, or wrap in paper towels and store for up to 1 week in your refrigerator’s crisper drawer.

 Yield: This recipe makes about 12 cups salad (or more depending on the size of your baby bok choy).